Stepan Aghajanian: Biography

 In 1900, he returned to Shusha, then worked in Baku from 1902 to 1904.
-Finally, he settled in Rostov-on-Don, where he taught painting in the public schools until 1921.
+Finally, he settled in Rostov-on-Don, where he taught painting in public schools until 1921.

 He returned to Armenia in 1921, at the beginning of the Russian Civil War.
 After 1929, he worked as a teacher at the Art Industrial College (now the Panos Terlemezyan State College of Fine Arts]).
 He was awarded the title of People's Artist of the Armenian SSR.
 The following year, he was presented with the Order of the Red Banner of Labour.
 He died in 1940 in Yerevan.